kraenhansen/wasm-io-2025-talk/pages/polygen.md

 </v-clicks>

 <!--

+So let's talk a bit about how it works.

+[click] As I mentioned before it is really fast, achieving near native performance.

-[click] It is super-fast, [click] because it compiles WebAssembly to C using the all wonderful `wasm2c` tool, from WebAssembly Binary Toolkit.
+[click] This is because it compiles WebAssembly to C, using the all wonderful `wasm2c` tool, from WebAssembly Binary Toolkit.

-[click] To connect it with React Native, the generated code is glued with JSI (JavaScript interface)
+[click] To connect it with React Native, the generated code is glued with JSI (JavaScript interface).
+This glue code is also generated

 [click] Ahead of time compilation allows for near native performance.